Paolaloi/e-Tailing/The impact of the internet in the retailing.md

 - Other Apparel

 As you can see Women’s Apparel holds the record for revenue compared to the others, followed by Men’s apparel.
+Other Apparel includes, among others, skorts, outerwear, and clothing accessories such as bandanas, handkerchiefs, and tie clips
 Data are to be considered in billions of US$.

 ```{r}